Explainable Semantic Communication for Text Tasks: Proposed TESC Scheme

-The complementary semantic triplet extraction module can be divided into four phases: a syntactic dependency analysis phase based on Spacy, a rule-based semantic triplet extraction phase, a lexical check phase, and a referential substitution phase, as shown in the lower part of Fig. \ref{fig:extraction}.
-In the first phase, we analyze the syntactic dependency of the input sentence based on Spacy to obtain the syntactic structure of the sentence, outputting a tree structure results.
-The nodes in the tree structure results represent the words in the sentence and the edges connected between words represent the syntactic roles that words play in the sentence.
-Based on the output of the last phase, we extract triplets with common structures (e.g. subject-verb-object structure, subject-link verb-predicative structure, etc.) according to the predefined rules.
-For example, in the case of subject-verb-object structure, we first find all of the verbs in the syntactic dependency tree and denote them as the relationship of the extracted triplets.
-Then, the subject node and object node connected to a specific verb will be expressed as the head entity and tail entity of the triplet, respectively.
-Moreover, we expand the sub-tree of the extracted node, and then all of its modifiers, which may be abstract and non-generic, will be added into the corresponding triplets to ensure the integrity of semantics.
-The rule-based semantic triplet extraction phase is illustrated in Fig. \ref{fig:dependency_tree}.
+{These rules are designed to capture various sentence structures, including, but not limited to, the classic subject-verb-object and subject-link verb-predicative structures.
+For instance, in the case of a subject-verb-object structure, we identify all the verbs in the syntactic dependency tree and assign them as the relationship in the extracted triplets.
+The subject node and object node connected to a specific verb are then labeled as the head entity and tail entity of the triplet, respectively.
+Additionally, we expand the sub-tree of the extracted node and include all its modifiers, which can be abstract and non-generic, in the corresponding triplets to ensure semantic completeness.}